 (Note: Cutting the cord might sound tough, but you don’t have to miss out on your favorite shows to do this!
 VOD services like Netflix, Amazon Prime, and Hulu Plus allow for selective media consumption, which will directly support your efforts in becoming a selective food consumer as well.)

-Once you’ve removed or significantly reduced your exposure to manipulative media outlets, you can then start the next step, cultivating an essential tool for navigating the grey area.
+Once you’ve removed or significantly reduced your exposure to manipulative media outlets, you can then start to cultivate mindfulness, the core practice of Nutritional Zen.

-Like a Google map for your inner being, mindfulness is an internal checking-in process that lets you know exactly where you are in this present moment.
+Like a Google map for your inner being, mindfulness is an internal checking-in process that reconnects you to the here and now.

-You could make it as simple as sitting on the floor and taking 10 deep breaths, or you could make it as complicated as taking part in a far off yoga retreat, but whatever you do, the only thing that matters is that you do it.
+Your practice could be as simple as sitting on the floor and taking 10 deep breaths, or you could make it as complicated as taking part in a far off yoga retreat, but whatever you do, the only thing that matters is that you do it.

 If you discover that you dislike yoga, give tai-chi a try, and if you can’t stand that, go for a run or take up a musical instrument.
 Keep exploring until you find a mindfulness practice that you personally connect with, and that is meaningful to you.